phakpa/goodReadmeGenerator/Develop/generatedREADME.md

 [![License](https://img.shields.io/badge/license-unlicense-blue)](https://choosealicense.com/licenses/unlicense/)

-# Test Project Title
+# goodReadMeGenerator

 ## Description

-This project is about using a command line application to create a professional readMe.md file
+A command line application is used to generate a professional read me file

 ## Table of Contents